Nec-tar-ine. It does conjure up in my mind the image of a potful of delicious nectar. Well, it sure is so. And so are the benefits of nectarines.

 Pick a ripe nectarine.
 Cut the fruit into fourths, remove its pit, place the pieces in a bowl and eat them using a spoon.
 You can also munch away the fruit like you eat an apple.
 But ensure you wash it thoroughly first.
 Also, keep a napkin handy to blot the sticky juice that runs down the fruit.

-And now for some delicious recipes.
+That was about benefits of eating peaches, and now for some delicious recipes.

 1. Nectarine And Raspberry Crumble